jonathanwd/github_demo/README.md

 ## Download and Install Windows 7 Virtual Machine
 * Windows 7 VMs can be downloaded from Microsoft at https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/.
-These instructions will only work on a 64-bit VM and were tested on the "IE11 on Win7" VM for VMware.
 * Install the VM on the platform of your choice.
 These VMs expire after 90 days, so Microsoft recommends creating a snapshot after the initial installation.
 You may need to restart the VM after installation.

 ## Download Volatility
-* Volatility can be downloaded from http://downloads.volatilityfoundation.org/releases/2.6/volatility_2.6_win64_standalone.zip.
+* Volatility can be downloaded from https://www.volatilityfoundation.org/25.
+While there are recent versions of Volatility, we will use version 2.5 because it will run on a 32-bit machine.
 * Save the zip file onto the VM and extract its contents.

 ## Download DumpIt